GetGet99/dotnet-SPWN-generator/README.md

 # Why this project?

-If you're a fan of IntelliSense or other similar things, using this project might help you.
+If you're a fan of IntelliSense, Typing, or other features avaliable in .NET or .NET editor, using this project might help you.

 # Usage
 See SPWNTestProject for simple example